 Global-Aware Edge Prioritization for Pose Graph Initialization¶

-Conference: CVPR 2026 arXiv: 2602.21963 Code: GitHub Area: 3D Vision Keywords: Structure-from-Motion, Pose Graph Initialization, Graph Neural Network, Minimum Spanning Tree, Edge Ranking
+Keywords: Structure-from-Motion, Pose Graph Initialization, Graph Neural Networks, Minimum Spanning Tree, Edge Ranking

 TL;DR¶

-This paper proposes a GNN-based global edge prioritization method that upgrades pose graph initialization from independent pairwise image retrieval to globally structure-aware edge ranking combined with multi-minimum-spanning-tree construction, achieving significant improvements in SfM reconstruction accuracy under extremely sparse settings.
+A GNN-based global edge prioritization method is proposed, upgrading pose graph initialization from independent pairwise image retrieval to global structure-aware edge ranking and multi-MST construction, significantly improving SfM reconstruction accuracy in extremely sparse settings.

 Background & Motivation¶

-Limitations of Prior Work: - Existing methods almost exclusively rely on per-image retrieval (e.g., NetVLAD, CosPlace, MegaLoc), independently connecting each image to its \(k\) nearest neighbors. - This greedy strategy ignores global structure: it may produce elongated chains, weakly connected regions, or multiple loosely coupled sub-structures. - Once the initial edges are selected, subsequent stages can only remove but not add edges; any globally critical connections missed at initialization are irrecoverable. - Re-ranking methods (Patch-NetVLAD, VOP) still operate at the pairwise level and cannot reason about global topology.
+Limitations of Prior Work: - Current methods rely almost entirely on per-image retrieval (e.g., NetVLAD, CosPlace, MegaLoc), independently connecting each image to its \(k\) nearest neighbors. - This greedy strategy ignores global structure: it may produce elongated chains, weakly connected regions, or multiple loosely coupled sub-structures. - Once initial edges are selected, subsequent stages only delete but never add; missing critical global connections is irreversible. - Re-ranking methods (Patch-NetVLAD, VOP) still operate at the pairwise level and cannot perceive global topology.

-Key Challenge: The pose graph serves as the structural backbone of SfM, and its quality determines reconstruction success.
-However, current initialization strategies consider only local visual similarity and lack global reasoning capability, making them particularly fragile in sparse or ambiguous scenes.
+Key Challenge: The pose graph is the structural skeleton of SfM, and its quality determines the success of the reconstruction.
+However, current initialization strategies only consider local visual similarity and lack global reasoning capabilities, making them particularly fragile in sparse or ambiguous scenes.

-Key Insight: This paper introduces the concept of "edge priority"—rather than evaluating image pairs independently, all candidate edges are ranked according to their global utility for SfM, and a compact yet globally connected pose graph is then constructed via multi-minimum-spanning-tree building.
+Key Insight: This work introduces the concept of "edge priority"—instead of evaluating image pairs independently, all candidate edges are ranked based on their global utility for SfM, and a compact, globally connected pose graph is constructed via multiple Minimum Spanning Trees (MSTs).

 Method¶